TSavo/Unity-MCP/docs/mcp-stdio-client.md

 The MCP STDIO client is a Node.js application that:

 1. Communicates with Claude via stdin/stdout using the Model Context Protocol (MCP)
-2. Forwards requests to the MCP Server running in Docker
+2. Forwards requests directly to Unity
+3. Stores results in AILogger for later retrieval
-3. Logs to a fully qualified path for easy access
+4. Logs to a fully qualified path for easy access

 ## Logging